lowlighter/metrics/source/plugins/core/README.md

 Skip repositories by:
 - using their full handle (e.g. `user/repo`)
 - using only their name (e.g. `repo`)
-  - *in this case, the owner may be implicitely set to current `user` option*
+  - *in this case, the owner may be implicitly set to current `user` option*

 *Example: skipping repositories with basic pattern matching*
 ```yml